see-shore/to-get/README.md

 # to.get

-To.get is an application created by team See Shore of the CDM to facilitate group buying on campus and to tackle plastic waste reduction.
+to.get is an application created by team See Shore of the CDM to facilitate group buying on campus and to tackle plastic waste reduction.

 ## team see shore